kabukky/journey/README.md

 - edit your user settings

 ### 2. Configuration
-By editing the "config.json" file you can change the following settings:
+By editing the "config.json" file you should change the following settings:

 **"HttpHostAndPort"**